KULeuven-Diepenbeek/appdev-course/content/android/fragments.md

 ```
 </div>

-Instead of returning `inflater.inflate(R.layout.fragment_first, container, false)` in an override of `onCreateView()`, simply pass your fragment ID to the super constructor. `onCreateView()` is the function where your view properties should be set, and not in `onCreate()`, where you'd likely put it if you're used to working with activities.
+Instead of returning `inflater.inflate(R.layout.fragment_first, container, false)` in an override of `onCreate()`, as you're used to do when creating Activity classes, simply pass your fragment ID to the super constructor. `onCreateView()` is the function where your view properties should be set, and not in `onCreate()`, where you'd likely put it if you're used to working with activities.

 The `android:name` property in the XML refers to the class name of the fragment you initially want the fragment container to hold.
 Boot up the application, and you'll see your first fragment layout in the activity.
-However, if you want to change dynamically, change the fragment to a `<FrameLayout/>` (remove the name), and let's add some code in the MainActivity `onCreate()`:
+However, if you want to change dynamically, change the fragment to a `<FrameLayout/>`, remove the name, and let's add some code in the MainActivity `onCreate()`:

 <div class="devselect">